alemart/surgescript/docs/engine/camera.md

 `position`: [Vector2](/engine/vector2) object.

 The position of the camera in world space.

-Tip: use [lateUpdate()](/engine/entity) if you need to change it.
+!!! tip

+    Use [lateUpdate](/engine/entity) when changing the position of the camera.

 *Example*
 ```cs